dani3l3/VLP200Sync/ReadMe.md

 With this in mind, I started studying and building it using Arduino - albeit, in this case, a lot of the circuitry is just for a MIDI IN interface (and I am working to expand that to also spit out the same signal as MIDI THRU [TODO update schematics and this text when ready] so that it can be used in 'daisy chain' fashion without a MIDI THRU box) and the Arduino part is really really simple and straightforward and just serves as 'glue'.

+I have posted / you can also watch [a video I posted on my YouTube channel](https://www.youtube.com/watch?v=WXSRCrPKFr0) in which I am explaining / walking thru the project.

 ## Hardware

 1. Arduino